20th Bangladesh National Film Awards

-The 20th Bangladesh National Film Awards, presented by Ministry of Information, Bangladesh to felicitate the best of Bangladeshi cinema released in the year 1995.
-The ceremony took place in Dhaka and awards were given by then President of Bangladesh.
+The 20th Bangladesh National Film Awards were presented by the Ministry of Information, Bangladesh, to felicitate the best of Bangladeshi cinema released in the year 1995.
+The ceremony took place in Dhaka, and awards were given by the president of Bangladesh.
 The National Film Awards are the only film awards given by the government itself.
 Every year, a national panel appointed by the government selects the winning entry, and the award ceremony is held in Dhaka.
-1995 was the 20th ceremony of National Film Awards.
+1995 was the 20th ceremony of the National Film Awards.

 List of winners

 This year artists received awards in 16 categories.
-No awards were given in Best Music Director, and Best Lyrics categories in 1995.
+No awards were given in the Best Music Director or Best Lyrics categories in 1995.